chrisjsimpson/alpine-netboot/README.md

 `apk add qemu-system-x86_64 alpine-ipxe`

-`qemu-system-x86_64 -m 512M -enable-kvm -kernel /usr/share/alpine-ipxe/ipxe.lkrn -curses`
+`qemu-system-x86_64 -m 512M -enable-kvm -kernel /usr/share/alpine-ipxe/ipxe.lkrn -display curses`

 **NOTE**: you need a minimum of 256M of memory to boot alpine in network mode due to the size of our initramfs and modloop (kernel modules).